dogweather/forkful/content/en/bash/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers consist of a real part and an imaginary part.
-Programmers use them in fields like signal processing, quantum mechanics, and whenever the calculation requires them, because normal real numbers just don't cut it.

 ## How to:
 Bash doesn't support complex numbers natively.
 You'll often use an external tool like `bc` with its `-l` option.
 Here's how you crunch complex numbers in bash: